There are a number of ways that lawyers can volunteer to provide pro bono help:

 The Bar of NI’s Pro Bono Unit (barristers): Find out more

-Local advice agencies rely on pro bono volunteers to support the work of paid staff – see Law Centres
+A network of independent advice centres rely on pro bono volunteers to support the work of paid staff – see Advice NI.

 Advocates in Scotland